rafaqz/Mixers.jl/README.md

 ```

 Notice how we added that @with_kw to Soda but left it off Drinks?
 Inheritable
-macro chains are a thing.
+macro chains are a thing!

+The only thing @mix does *not* preserve is parent abstract types, like
+`@mix struct Lemonade <: AbstractDrink`.
+These can't really be mixed in as types
+can only have one parent, so we keep thing simple and add type inheritance on the actual
+struct.
+If there is anything else @mix ignores that it shouldn't, open an issue.

 One gotcha is the need to put empty curly braces on a struct with no
 parametric fields, if it is going to have parametric fields after @mix or
 @premix.
+This keeps Mixers.jl code simple, and is a clear visual reminder
+that the struct is actually parametrically typed:

 ```julia
 @Fruitjuice struct Juice{} end
 ```

-@pour generates simple macros that insert lines of code:
+Lastly, @pour is a basic version of @mix.
+It generates simple macros that insert lines of code.
+It doesn't have to be used with structs:

 ```julia
 @pour milk begin